Oxytocin (song): Writing and recording

 "The [color] of whatever was in my brain while making it was dark, but also a flashing yellow.
 Honestly, the images I have for 'Oxytocin' were just sex.
 That's it.
 All different kinds, and styles, and [colors], and locations.
 That's really what was in my head.
 Sex."

 — —Eilish talking about the song to The Guardian.

-"Oxytocin" was written by Billie Eilish and Finneas, while the latter produced the track and provided backing vocals.
-It was the last track created for Happier Than Ever, being recorded on February 16, 2021, in Finneas' basement studio, replacing "What I Wanna Hear?" on the album's final track listing.
-The singer spoke about the creative process behind the song, and said that it is named after the hormone of the same name, which is released due to love or childbirth.
+"Oxytocin" was written by Billie Eilish and Finneas, while the latter handled production and provided backing vocals.
+It was the last track created for Happier Than Ever, being recorded on February 16, 2021, in Finneas's basement studio; it replaced "What I Wanna Hear?" on its final track listing.
+The singer spoke about the creative process behind the song and said that it is named after the hormone of the same name, which is released due to love or childbirth.
 In an interview with The Guardian, Eilish talked about inspiration for the track, saying that "[t]here was flashing in [her] head", adding that she had sex images in her mind during the recording.
 Additionally, she admitted that in the song's background, barking of her dog Shark can be heard.

 She also noted that the album had been "missing" a song that would expressly "be insane live", which was why "Oxytocin" was created.
 She also mentioned that while performing the song, she thinks about sex.
-The singer also said that "Oxytocin" is the "most satisfying" song, and added that it is one of her favorite tracks from the album.
+The singer also said that "Oxytocin" is the "most satisfying" song and added that it is one of her favorite tracks from the album.
 Finneas was proud of how the song came out due to its "gated tremolo and distortion".